 - ½ cup unsweetened cocoa powder

 - Remove pits from the dates.
 Add all ingredients to a blender and mix until smooth.
-If you add water, start with 1/4 cup water.
-Add more as needed.
+If you add water, start with 1/4 cup water, and then add more as needed.

-- Pour pudding into a container and let it chill for 20-30 minutes.
+- Pour pudding into a container and let it chill for about 20-30 minutes.

 - When ready to serve, dish out into cups or bowls.
 Top with fresh berries.

 - Some silken tofus are made with "Isolated Soy Protein"- in my opinion, best to purchase without the isolated soy protein.
 You can also use regular tofu, but you may need to add more water, add a few more dates to make it sweeter, and slightly adjust the chocolate too-- at least to your liking.
 I recently made this with firm tofu and ended up using almost 1 cup water, 9 medjool dates, and 1/2 cup + 2 tablespoons unsweetened cocoa powder and it turned out great!